DrK-Lo/lotterhoslabprotocols/How-to-publish-a-paper.md

 * Also having links to relevant documents at the top of the manuscript can be helpful, including a link to the editor letter, response to reviewers, notes and unused text, etc.

+* Have a target journal and stay within the word limit as you write.

 # Inform all authors of the authorship policy